Want $10,000? Unisys tempts hackers at San Francisco event

 Unisys launched the latest version of its Stealth security software earlier this month.

-At time of launch, the company said the updated software provides protection for data in container and Kubernetes environments, with the aim of improving data centre security and securing new workloads.
+At time of launch, the company said the updated software provides protection for data in container and Kubernetes environments, with the aim of improving data center security and securing new workloads.

 It said the new Stealth version will stop more sophisticated cyber attacks, including sponsored threats.
 It will also prevent data exfiltration in the event of a breach, Unisys said at the time.